littlektframework/littlektframework.github.io/_docs/2d/cameras-and-viewports.md

 ## Using a Viewport

 Instead of managing the size of the camera ourselves, we can use a _Viewport_ instead to handle the sizing.
 When creating a new _Viewport_ we can either pass in our own _Camera_ instance or let the viewport create its own which we then can reference.
+WebGPU has certain limitations on viewports, when coming from OpenGL, may seem restrictive.
+For instance, viewports may not extend the size of the frame buffer it is drawing to.
+This makes things like a "FitViewport", where certain sides are extended outward, a bit harder to calculate as WebGPU will throw a fatal error when it detects it.

 ```kotlin
 val viewport = ExtendViewport(480, 270)